Elda Cerrato: Early life and education

-Born in Asti, Italy, in 1930, Cerrato migrated with her family to Argentina in 1940, settling in Buenos Aires.
+Born in Asti, Italy, in 1930, Cerrato migrated with her family to São Paulo first and then to Argentina in 1940, settling in Buenos Aires.
 This early experience of displacement informed her lifelong exploration of identity, territory, and belonging.
-She pursued studies in fine arts and architecture, eventually becoming a professor at the University of Buenos Aires, where she influenced generations of artists and thinkers.
+She studied biochemistry and graduated in the field before later teaching at the University of Buenos Aires as a professor in the School of Architecture and the School of Arts, where she influenced generations of artists and thinkers.

 Artistic Practice

 Cerrato's oeuvre encompasses painting, drawing, installation, and theoretical writing.
 Her early works in the 1960s and 1970s, such as the "Beta Being" series, delve into themes of cosmic energy and metaphysical entities, employing geometric abstraction and symbolic forms.
 These pieces reflect her interest in the intersection of science, spirituality, and art.

-During the politically turbulent decades of the 1970s and 1980s in Argentina, Cerrato's work took on a more political dimension.
-She addressed issues of social injustice, state violence, and collective memory through conceptual art strategies, incorporating maps, crowds, and symbols of political movements into her compositions.
-Her works from this period, such as La dominación (1975) and La memoria en los pliegues IV (1988–99), reflect her engagement with themes of territorial sovereignty and class conflict.
+During the politically turbulent decades of the 1970s and 1980s in Argentina, Cerrato’s work assumed a more overtly political dimension.
+She approached social injustice, state violence, and collective memory through a systems-based conceptual language, incorporating maps, crowds, diagrams, and symbols of political movements into her compositions.
+In the 1990s and 2000s, this inquiry expanded toward planetary time, ecological transformation, and the interdependence of human, geological, and cosmic systems.